 Here is how to take action!

-1. Simply call and email your federal legislators and urge them to cosponsor the Big Cat Public Safety Act (H.R.263/S.1210).
+1. Call and email your federal Senators and urge them to support and pass the Big Cat Public Safety Act (S.1210/H.R.263).

 This bill will protect the public and big cats by banning public contact with big cats and limiting the private ownership of big cats as pets, thus bringing an end to the excessive breeding, mismanagement, and inhumane treatment of thousands of tigers, lions, and other big cats in the U.S. As their constituent and a proponent of big cat protection and conservation, urge them to support H.R.
 263/S.1210 for the sake of public safety and the thousands of mistreated big cats currently living in horrible conditions throughout America.